voloshmiak/simple-forum/README.md

 -   Email: `admin@email.com`
 -   Password: `12345`

-You can register other users via the registration form in the application.
+You can register other users via the registration form in the